bloodbinder256/The-Red-Archive/README.md

 If the code is unknown, the archive refuses access.

 Unlocked records are saved locally in the browser, so players can return later and still see what they have discovered.

+The Red Archive is part of the larger DemonTime project: a dark fantasy Minecraft mod about rituals, seals, choirs, demons, angels, contracts, forgotten names, and things Heaven tried to erase.